-COMMUTATOR AND SLIP RINGS. - After a long period of service, the surface of the commutator may become worn to such an extent as to cause the mica insulation between the commutator bars to extend above the level of the bars.
-This condition would cause noisy brushes and would soon lead to excessive BRUSHES, - Install new brushes when the old ones are worn so that the top of the brush is below a point midway between the top and bottom of the brush guide.
+BRUSHES. - Install new brushes when the old ones are worn so that the top of the brush is below a point midway between the top and bottom of the brush guide.
 Do not continue to use brushes that are worn too short.
 It is recommended that only a moderate load be applied to the generator until the new brushes have been "run in", to eliminate excessive sparking.

-Each brush spring is attached permanently to a bar support which is detachable from the brush guide.
+Each brush spring is attached permanently to a brass support which is detachable from the brush guide.
 These springs are designed to provide constant pressure as brushes wear shorter.
-To unclip the spring and support from the brush guide, push it toward the commutator or slipring and away from the brush guide.
-See Figure 30.
+To unslip the spring support from the brush guide, push it toward the commutator or slipring and away from the brush guide.
+See Figure 31.

 Use care not to damage the spring by bending it against the spring support.
 Correct spring tension is 9 to 13 ounces.
-It is difficult to accurately measure the spring tension in the field, or to determine if a spring has become fatigued.

-Under normal conditions the springs may never require replacement, but after long usage or if they appear damaged, replacement is good preventive insurance.
-When replacing a brush in its guide, be sure that the low side of the beveled top edge is toward the spring support side of the brush guide.
-Refer to the brush spring removal illustration, Figure 30.

-FIG. 30.
-BRUSH SPRING REMOVAL
+It is difficult to accurately measure the spring tension in the field, or to determine If a spring has become fatigued.
+Under normal conditions the springs may never require replacement, but after long usage or if they appear damaged, replacement is good preventive insurance, When replacing a brush in its guide, be sure that the low side of the beveled top edge is toward the spring support side of the brush guide.
+Refer to the brush spring removal il- FIG. 31.
+BRUSH SPRING REMOVAL lustration Figure 31.